afontcu/afontcu.dev/content/blog/wip/index.md

 We shove more features into a jam-packed backlog.

 We make people switch context all the time – meetings, priorities, whatever–.
-It clearly increases the time a task (a feature) stays in the system (the team).

 We add more teams, more people, more processes.

-We tend to work in large chunks.
-Imagine a customer ordering 50 coffees.
-That surely takes a while, right?
+We start more stuff.

 ## Enough with the coffee shop

 *This turned into a software development metaphor.
 Who would've thought!*

 As you might have guessed, the coffee shop is the team.
 Surprise!

-Also, customers are features.
+Also, customers are actually features.

 So: